Board of Directors

 Helmut Kuhn

-Helmut has had a varied career, including Audio/Visual Engineer, Web & App Developer, Photo- & Videographer, Drone Pilot, and – he reports -- sometimes, Artist.
-Helmut is from the European Culture & Art Mecca: Vienna, Austria.
-He moved to the United States 25 years ago to the Southwest, and has lived for 10 years in Cambria with his wife and Art Collaborator, Dena.
-Helmut says “Cambria Center for the Arts is a wonderful place in our little town as a communication and connection for artists and art lovers.
-I enjoy being part of the board to bring in my talents, knowledge and interest.”
+Helmut has had a varied career, including Audio/Visual Engineer, Web & App Developer, Photo- & Videographer, Drone Pilot, and—he reports—sometimes, Artist.
+Originally from the European culture and art mecca of Vienna, Austria, he has lived in the United States since 1998, first in the Southwest, and in Cambria since 2014 with his wife and art collaborator, Dena.
+Helmut says, “Cambria Center for the Arts is a wonderful place in our little town as a communication and connection for artists and art lovers.
+I enjoy being part of the board to bring in my talents, knowledge, and interests.”

 CCA BOARD MEMBERS & LEADERSHIP